 The Validation Working Group believes the domain validation rules should follow the current BR 3.2.2.4 structure as much as possible so the changes are easy to understand, be worded as simply and clearly as possible so as to be easily implemented by CAs worldwide, and should avoid unnecessary complications or additional requirements that don’t address with a realistic security threat.
 If a Forum Member wants to add any new requirements to these validation methods should be added, the Validation Working Group would prefer that the new requirements be proposed and discussed by separate ballot.

-Proposed Effective date: 6 months from ballot approval
+Proposed Effective date: Pre-ballot methods are forbidden 6 months from ballot approval.
+Revised methods are allowed immediately upon ballot approval.